 To state the obvious, driving safely is important to everyone -- even pedestrians.
 Electronic brake distribution and antilock brake system technology, especially when coupled with other safety technologies such as traction control and electronic stability control, is a major contribution to driving safety and can help keep you and your family safe, whether on long trips or just a drive to the local grocery.

-To learn more about safety and regulatory devices and other related topics, follow the links on the next page.
+To learn more about safety and regulatory devices and other related topics, follow the links below.